1. Tantrums are common in toddlers aged 1 to 3 as they can’t express feelings through words yet.

 - Be comprehensive – Try to understand where your child is coming from.
 Tantrums should be dealt with differently depending on the cause.

-- Redirect attention – Distraction works wonders because of toddlers’ short attention lapses so change the focus to something more positive!
+- Redirect attention – Distraction works wonders because of toddlers’ short attention span, so change the focus to something more positive!

-Books can become very useful to help your child identify and understand different feelings, like anger and frustration.
+Books can be very useful to help your child identify and understand different feelings, like anger and frustration.
 Through the distinctive situations the characters go through and their colorful images, parents can teach children how to deal with difficult emotions and circumstances.
-Reading a good children’s book that was especially designed to tackle a specific subject, and then talking about it with your toddler afterwards will certainly help him or her begin to distinguish between different emotions.
+Reading a good children’s book that was specially designed to tackle a specific subject, and then talking about it with your toddler will certainly help them begin to distinguish between different emotions.

-Llama Llama Mad at Mama by Anna Dewdney tells the classic story of a child that does not enjoy going shopping and before your know it, he’s having a full-on tantrum!
-Find out how Mama calms him down and finds a way to make shopping fun for both of them.
+Llama Llama Mad at Mama by Anna Dewdney tells the classic story of a child that does not enjoy going shopping and, before you know it, they’re having a full-on tantrum!
+Find out how Mama calms them down and finds a way to make shopping fun for both of them.

 Hands are not for hitting by Martine Agassi and Teeth are not for biting by Elizabeth Verdick are part of a behavior series of books that give reasons why children might want to hit or bite, but ultimately suggest positive things that they could do instead.
 These colorful books also include helpful tips for parents!